 If you are interested in traveling or being willing to host a student in your home, let us know (email@example.com) and we can get you more information.
 For more general information about the Ohio 4-H International Program, click here!

 The purpose of the Junior Fair Board is to assist in the administration of the Junior Fair, other youth-oriented fair programs, and other community service projects.
 They work with the members of the Greene County Agricultural Society in operating certain areas of the fair.
 They strive to develop the leadership skills of their members so that they will become the leaders of tomorrow.
 The Junior Fair Board consists of up to 40 members plus the Junior Fair Board Officers.
 Members must be older than 13 years of age and younger than 19 years of age, as of January 1st of the current year.
 Members must be a current member of a youth-serving organization in association with the Greene County Fair.
 The Junior Fair Board meets at least monthly.
 Click here for the application.
 JFB Constitution JFB Requirements for Membership

 MXC- Making eXtreme Counselors

 Are you planning on being a camp counselor?
-Attend MXC to learn innovate ideas to incorporate into Greene County 4-H Camp.
-Youth will get a chance to interact with camp counselors from around the state of Ohio while have FUN learning new dances, songs, crafts, counseling skills, and hands-on activities for camp!
+Attend MXC to learn innovative ideas to incorporate into Greene County 4-H Camp.
+Youth will get a chance to interact with camp counselors from around the state of Ohio while having FUN learning new dances, songs, crafts, counseling skills, and hands-on activities for camp!
 MXC is in February.
 For more information, click here!

 Ohio 4-H Conference